 How to get started

-1. Choose your target audience: this step is crucial, as it will set the tone and the message you want to convey.
-A helpful exercise is to create 3-5 personas of your typical consumer to help you get into their mindset.
+This step is crucial, as it will set the tone and the message you want to convey.
+A helpful exercise is to create 3-5 personas of your typical consumer, noting down all of their pain points, to help you get into their mindset.

-2. Choose your message: Once you know who you want to reach, structure your message around what would appeal to them the most.
-This could be solving a problem they have using your solution.
+Once you know who you want to reach, structure your message around what would appeal to them the most.
+Explain how your solution can solve their problem.

-3. Align your message internally: an issue that companies in alternative energy industries can face is an internal disconnect on finding the sweet spot on how to position your product or service.
-For example, your marketing team can have a surface level understanding of your solution, but not to the same extent as the engineering teams.
+An issue that companies in alternative energy industries can face is an internal disconnect with how to position their product or service.
+For example, your marketing team might have a surface-level understanding of your solution, but not to the same extent as the engineering teams.
 Take time to present your ideas to multiple teams internally to make sure you’re aligned with the messaging and the benefits of sharing it.

 Content Creatures created this engaging animated explainer for KBR Project Solutions to share with the renewable energy industry.

 We were invited by KBR’s Project Solutions team to create an animated video to share on social media and in meetings on the subject of the energy transition.
-It was to be an animation that would tell the story of energy from the beginning of the universe through to a carbon-neutral world in the not-so-distant future.
+We wanted to create an animation that would tell the story of energy from the beginning of the universe through to a carbon-neutral world in the not-so-distant future.

 In commissioning this film, the client took a creative risk by choosing a style, unlike anything they had produced before.
 Fortunately, they were fully invested at every step of the way, enabling us to deliver a distinctive animation for the renewable energy industry that everyone was proud of.